 Neoadjuvant therapy is changing the landscape of cancer treatment, offering hope and improved outcomes for many patients.
 By potentially allowing for less invasive surgeries and influencing post-surgery recovery positively, it plays a critical role in the multidisciplinary approach to cancer care.
 With the right support and a focus on recovery, patients can navigate this path with informed optimism.

-Neoadjuvant therapy, a preoperative treatment prior to the main surgery in cancer treatments, has seen significant advances over recent years.
+Neoadjuvant therapy, a preoperative treatment before the main surgery in cancer treatments, has seen significant advances over recent years.
 Focusing on shrinking tumors and making them easier to remove surgically, this therapy has paved new avenues for research and development in oncology.
-Below, we highlight the recent advancements, ongoing research, and future prospects in neoadjuvant therapy that promise to benefit cancer patients significantly.
+Below, we highlight the recent advancements, ongoing research, and prospects in neoadjuvant therapy that promise to benefit cancer patients significantly.

 One of the most notable recent advancements in neoadjuvant therapy has been the introduction of targeted therapy and immunotherapy.
 These therapies work by identifying and attacking specific cancer cells without harming the surrounding healthy cells.
 Unlike traditional chemotherapy, these treatments offer a more focused approach, minimizing side effects and potentially improving patient outcomes.